csantiagopaz/SvelteTransformerVisualizer/README.md

 This code is for a visual and textual representation of the famous ViT Archicteture, Dosovitskiy(2020).

-## to execute this on your local macchine:
+## to execute this on your local machine:
 ```npm install```